 Preventing addiction isn’t just about the person—it involves everyone around them, too.
 There are many ways to stop substance abuse from turning into addiction.
 Let’s look at some of these in more detail.

-Substance use disorders are complex and multifaceted, but with understanding, compassion, and appropriate treatment, recovery is within reach.
+Substance use disorders are complicated, but with empathy, understanding, and the right treatment, recovery is possible.

 At the Massachusetts Center for Addiction, we’re committed to this mission.
 We believe in a society that supports individuals throughout their journey to recovery, and we’re here to provide that support.
 Don’t hesitate to reach out if you or a loved one is struggling with addiction.
-Together, we can break the chains of addiction, one person’s recovery at a time.
+Together, we can break free from addiction, one person’s recovery at a time.